atatemiz/DSA210-Project-Etsy-Shop-Success-Analysis/README.md

 - Clean and combine the data,
 - Create new, more informative features,
 - Explore distributions and relationships with visualizations,
-- Test three concrete statistical hypotheses about shop success and price levels.
+- Investigate three concrete statistical hypotheses about shop success and price levels.

 The final goal is to turn raw marketplace data into interpretable insights that could guide a small Etsy seller.

 ---

-🎯 Motivation
+## 🎯 Motivation

 Etsy is widely used by:

 - Designers and artists